Meet the team working hard to save land in Northwest Arkansas!

 In 2011, Susan joined the Walmart Foundation to lead a strategic philanthropic initiative to support small business owner access to education resources, and capital.
 Susan has served on the board of Horses for Healing, the Northwest Arkansas Land Trust and is currently on the board of the NWA Hunter Jumper Association.
 Most recently, Susan has been consulting for nonprofits in a few capacities including managing the Benton County Fair.
 Susan and her husband Bob live on a small horse farm west of Centerton, AR.
 They enjoy entertaining there and offer work to ride opportunities for youth and young adults.

-Leah Saffian is the Office Administrator for Northwest Arkansas Land Trust, and runs Counterpart Studio, a graphic design and visual arts business.
+In addition to her role at the land trust, Leah runs Counterpart Studio, a graphic design and visual arts business.
 Leah received her BA in Art & Performance from the University of Texas at Dallas before relocating to Fayetteville, Arkansas to become a member of the 2012 Energy Corps.
 She was subsequently offered a full-time position as Deputy Director and Education Coordinator for Washington County Environmental Affairs where she worked for over 6 years.
 Leah also served as President on the Arkansas Environmental Education Association (AEEA) Board of Directors.